woocommerce/woocommerce-ios/ARCHITECTURE.md

 ### Main Concepts

-We've borrowed several concepts from  the [WordPress's FluxC library](https://github.com/wordpress-mobile/WordPress-FluxC-Android), and tailored them down for the iOS platform (and our specific requirements):
+We've borrowed several concepts from  the [WordPress FluxC library](https://github.com/wordpress-mobile/WordPress-FluxC-Android), and tailored them down for the iOS platform (and our specific requirements):